• Skip to primary navigation

 Notes

-2. Use wheat vermicelli, not rice vermicelli to make seviyan ki kheer.
+1. Use wheat vermicelli not rice vermicelli to make kheer.

-6. Make sure the nuts that you are using are unsalted.
+11. Make sure that the nuts which you are using in this recipe are not salted.

-8. More recipe tips, tricks, and variation suggestions are shared in the post above, please follow them to make this recipe.
+12. More recipe tips, tricks, and variation suggestions are shared in the post above.
+Please follow them to make this recipe.

 Nutrition